Skip to content

 Configuring PostgreSQL database

-The CDC agent's PostgreSQL connector can monitor and consume changes as they're occurring within your PostgreSQL database.
+The Streaming agent's PostgreSQL connector can monitor and consume changes as they're occurring within your PostgreSQL database.
 To achieve this, the connector uses PostgreSQL's logical decoding mechanism, which is tracking and extracting all persistent changes to a database's tables.
 This process will therefore need to claim a replication slot to enable CDC.
 To ensure you are set up for CDC, continue reading this setup guide.

 These steps are based on advice that can be found in the PostgreSQL documentation, particularly concerning replication, and the write-ahead log.